corda/corda/docs/source/threat-model/corda-threat-model.md

-The network agreement will stipulate a default maximum allowable period time - the 'event horizon' - within which a party is required to provide a valid response to any message sent to it in the course of a Flow.
-If that period is exceeded, the Flow will be considered to be cancelled and may be discontinued without prejudice by all parties.
-The event horizon may be superseded by agreements between parties specifying other timeout periods, which may be encoded into Flows under the Corda Flow Framework.
+The network agreement will stipulate a default maximum allowable period time - the 'event horizon' - within which a party is required to provide a valid response to any message sent to it in the course of a flow.
+If that period is exceeded, the flow will be considered to be cancelled and may be discontinued without prejudice by all parties.
+The event horizon may be superseded by agreements between parties specifying other timeout periods, which may be encoded into flows under the Corda flow framework.

 Additional measures may be taken under the agreement against parties who repeatedly fail to meet their response obligations under the network